You can use Function Compute to perform real-time computing on incremental data in Tablestore.

 Tablestore-trigger

-The version or alias of the trigger.
-Default value: LATEST.
-If you want to create a trigger for another version or alias, select a version or alias from the Version or Alias drop-down list on the function details page.
-For more information about versions and aliases, see Manage versions and Manage aliases.
+The default value is LATEST.
+If you want to create a trigger for another version or alias, you must first select the version or alias from the Version Or Alias drop-down list on the function details page.
+For more information about versions and aliases, see Version management and Alias management.

 LATEST